hiutin0/node_graph/README.md

 # V Systems Node Analysis
-A python package for node analysis of V Systems
+A Python package for node analysis of V Systems

+## Python version
+The package adopts Python 3.7.2+